timothycarambat/react-carousel-minimal/README.md

 # React Carousel Minimal (Multiple Carousel Support)

 Easy to use, responsive and customizable carousel component for React Projects.
-Supports multiple carousels on screen at the same time.
+Supports multiple carousels on screen at the same time + other features

 ## Installation
 - add this repo to your package.json directly.